MatsuuraKentaro/RLoptimal/README.md

 Multiple checkpoints are created by `learn_allocation_rule` function.
 By default, the last checkpoint is used to build an allocation rule.
-If you want to build an allocation rule using another checkpoint, specify the directory name created by `learn_allocation_rule` function as follows.
+If you want to build another allocation rule using another checkpoint, specify the directory name created by `learn_allocation_rule` function as follows.

 ``` r
 another_allocation_rule <- AllocationRule$new(dir = "checkpoints/20240812_051246_00900")